John Rankin Rogers: Death and legacy

 Rogers served as governor from January 11, 1897, until his death from lobar pneumonia on December 26, 1901, at age 63.

 Rogers is buried in the Woodbine Cemetery in Puyallup.

 Two high schools in the state are named for Rogers, on either side of the Cascade Mountains.
 John R. Rogers High School in Spokane in Eastern Washington opened in 1932 and Governor John R. Rogers High School in Puyallup opened in 1968.

 Rogers Field, the football and track stadium at Washington State University in Pullman, was named for him in 1902.
 A fire, a suspected arson, significantly damaged the wooden stadium in April 1970.
 The stadium was reconstructed in 1972 and its name changed to Martin Stadium, after Clarence D. Martin, the eleventh governor of Washington (ironically, a graduate of the University of Washington).
 The present-day Rogers Field at WSU refers to the practice and intramural fields directly west of the stadium.

+A granite statue of Rogers is in Sylvester Park, across the street from the Old Capitol Building, with the following quote engraved:"I would make it impossible for the covetous and avaricious to utterly impoverish the poor.
+The rich can take care of themselves."